LeanBark/flaskDBProject/README.md

 BootStrap and jQuery are accessed through CDN deliverables placed directly within the jinja templates

-# Locally Accessing the app using a local machine as hosting server
+# Locally Accessing the App using a Local Machine as Hosting Server

 Download the MariaDB server from https://mariadb.org/download/ to local machine
  - NOTE: During installation process, make sure to set and record password to access local MariaDB and its location